-Introduction of mobile radio networks.
-The spread spectrum systems and their usage in CDMA-based networks.
+Introduction of mobile radio networks and hysterical review.
+The cellular systems.
+System architecture and evolution from GSM towards UMTS and 4G systems.
+The spread spectrum technique and their usage in CDMA-based networks.
 The WCDMA/UMTS networks including its architecture, the used entities, and the system design choices and principles behind.
-Comparisons to 2G cellular networks.
-Introduction to 4G network.
+The 4G network and core technology.
+Introduction to technologies for the next generation networks such as Software Defined Radio (SDR), Cognitive Radio network, and Heterogeneous Networks (HetNets).
 WLANs based on the IEEE 802.11 standard.
 Basic aspects of the physical layer as well as the medium access and issues of whole networks.
-The basic foundations of wireless MAC designs.
-Introduction to Bluetooth (802.15.1) and ZigBee (802.15.4) as the short range communications.
+Introduction to Bluetooth (802.15.1).
+ZigBee (802.15.4) as the short range communications.
 Wireless Sensor Network: applications and network management.